skjandu/cse15l-lab-reports/lab4/lab4.md

 ![Image](step4-screenshot.png)

-This command logged into the remote ieng6 server.
+This command logged into the remote ieng6 server without using a password since we used ssh authentication.
 No additional keys were used other than the command `ssh cs15lsp23pn@ieng6.ucsd.edu`.

 ## Step 5: Clone your fork of the repository from your Github account